psignoret/aad-sso-wordpress/readme.txt

 ### 3. Configure the plugin

 Once the plugin is activated in WordPress (step 1), update your settings from the WordPress admin console under **Settings** > **Microsoft Entra ID**.
 Basic settings to include are:

+For certificate authentication, select **Certificate (private key JWT)** and paste the PEM public certificate uploaded to the Entra app registration together with its matching PEM RSA private key.
+The private key is encrypted and authenticated before database storage, using key material from `wp-config.php`.
+Its optional passphrase is used only while saving and is never stored.
+A dedicated key can be configured with
+`define( 'AADSSO_PRIVATE_KEY_ENCRYPTION_KEY', 'a-long-random-value-at-least-32-characters' );`.
+Keep that value backed up: changing it makes the stored private key unreadable.

+The plugin can also generate a 3072-bit RSA self-signed certificate on the settings page.
+Download the resulting public `.cer`, upload it under the Entra app registration's **Certificates & secrets > Certificates** page immediately after generation.
+Generation automatically selects certificate authentication and fills the stored public-certificate field.
+The generated private key is encrypted in the database and is never displayed or included in the download.

+### Microsoft Graph profile photo synchronization

+Enable **Microsoft Graph profile photo sync** under **Settings > Microsoft Entra ID** to import a user's Microsoft photo when they sign in and do not already have a local profile photo.
+The same delegated `User.Read` permission used by sign-in is sufficient; access tokens are not stored.

+Users can select **Sync latest photo from Microsoft** on their own WordPress profile or in the owner-only **Microsoft Photo** Ultimate Member profile tab.
+A user-requested sync replaces the existing local photo so a newer Microsoft photo can be imported.

+The setting is a site-wide switch.
+Turning it off prevents automatic imports and removes the user-initiated sync controls, but does not delete or stop displaying photos that have already been stored locally.
+Photo files and metadata are compatible with the `um-graph-photo-sync` plugin, so that plugin should be deactivated when this version is enabled.

 **Enable Microsoft Entra ID group to WordPress role association** - Check this to enable Microsoft Entra ID group-based WordPress roles.
 **Default WordPress role if not in Microsoft Entra ID group** - This is the default role that users will be assigned to if matching Microsoft Entra ID group to WordPress roles is enabled.
 If this is not set, and the user authenticating does not belong to any of the groups defined, they will be denied access.
 **WordPress role to Microsoft Entra ID group map** - For each of the blog's WordPress roles, there is a field for the ObjectId of the Microsoft Entra ID group that will be associated with that role.